 The are so many different types of mountain bike helmets on the market today.
 Each type of mountain bike helmet is specifically targeted at a certain type of rider.
 It is often hard for someone getting into mountain biking to know what type of helmet is right for them.

 This article outlines the key types of helmet, the features, and what kind of rider the helmet type is for.

 Typical Helmet Construction

-A basic mountain bike helmet has an outer shell, a crushable foam layer- such as expanded polystyrene- and a comfort liner, making it comfortable to wear.
-The outer shell protects the head from direct physical impact, such as a skull fracture.
-The inner lining protects the head from concussions and head trauma.
-As the level of protection increases, the materials and protective systems improve.
+A basic mountain bike helmet has three components to the shell.
+An outer plastic shell, a crushable foam layer in between, and a comfortable liner which sits against the head.
+The outer shell and foam shell protect the head from direct physical impact, such as a skull fracture.
+The inner part of the helmet protects the head from concussions and head trauma.

 Rotational Impact Reduction Systems

 As technology improves, mountain bike helmets are seeing more systems that reduce rotational impact and provide more excellent concussion prevention.
 These systems, such as MIPS and Turbine 360, reduce the risk of head trauma.

 Concussions and brain damage occur due to rotational forces. such as when a riders head gets hit from an angle.
 The slip-plane technology allows the helmet to dissipate the angular forces, reducing the possibility of injury to the brain.

 For more information on rotational impact reduction systems, check out our top 15 helmets with MIPS.

 A half shell helmet is the minimalist’s helmet.
 It has a considerable amount of ventilation while still offering protection.
 The design is similar to the standard road helmet, except it features a visor and more protection around the rear of the head.
 For more on the differences between mountain and road helmets, see here.